zacmarch/CP3402_LearningJournal_ZM/Week4.md

 I found Lightsail to be a extremely useful tool for hosting websites with a CMS.
 I was able to get a hosted websites set up in minutes.
 I will utilize Lightsail for future CMS projects.

 ## Career or Employability insights
+No major career or employability insights were gained this week.